ruperty/PCTMonitor/README.md

 # PCTMonitor
 Robotic control software

-To run the application from Netbeans follow these steps
+To run the application from Netbeans IDE follow these steps

 1. Open the project Libraries\java\netbeans\PCTMonitor.